 The BSG and eBooster can help balance the fuel usage and performance when driving normally, and during heavy-footed or spirited driving, they provide an extra boost when the engine maxes out (reaches its peak rpm).
 For reference, this engine produces 330 PS (335 hp) at 5,750 rpm and 450 Nm (332 lb.-ft.) of torque at 2,250-4,500 rpm.
 An 8-speed automatic transmission sends drive to the wheels.

-Made in Cassino, Italy, the Maserati Grecale should go on sale in the U.S. in H1 2022.
+Made in Cassino, Italy, the Maserati Grecale should go on sale in the U.S. next year.
 It will compete with the Porsche Macan, which costs USD 54,900 onwards.
-The pure electric variant may reach showrooms a year later in 2023.
+The Maserati Grecale Folgore, its pure electric variant, may reach showrooms in the second half of 2023.

 Featured image: RS/Instagram